 - Now, you are able to search for your Page by typing out the page name, or you can open your Page in another tab in your browser, copy the URL and paste it into the search bar.
 Once you have found your page, click ‘Add Page’.

-Once you return to the Business Manager home screen, you will now see your page under a ‘Pages’ heading, it’s worth noting at this point you can add multiple Pages to a Business Manager account.
-To add more Pages you own, just repeat the same steps.
+Once you return to the Business Manager home screen, you will now see your page under a ‘Pages’ heading.
+It’s worth noting at this point you can add multiple Pages to a Business Manager account.
+To add more Pages that you own, just repeat the same steps.

-Let’s say you have five nationwide branches, each with a separate Facebook Page – you can add them all into your Business Manager account and then allow access to employees, create posts, see insights, respond to users quickly and easily from one place.
+Let’s say you have five nationwide branches, each with a separate Facebook Page – you can add them all into your Business Manager account and then allow access to employees to also create posts, see insights, and respond to users quickly and easily from one place.

-Just click the Page you need to work on and you will be taken the familiar looking Admin side of your Page.
-See your notifications, reply to comments as the business, create posts and much more.
+Just click the Page you need to work on and you will be taken to the familiar looking admin side of your Page.
+See your notifications, reply to comments as your business, create posts and much more.

-Note: If you already have an advert account, you can transfer this over to your new Business Manager account which is easy enough to do but we aren’t covering that in this blog post.
+Note: If you already have an ad account, you can transfer this over to your new Business Manager account, which is easy enough to do – just follow guided steps in the account.

 - If you need to, navigate back to the Business Manager homepage by clicking the Facebook icon in the top left-hand corner of the page.